MatthewYork/DateTools/README.md

 ##Credits

-Thanks to [Jon Hocking](https://github.com/jonhocking) for his initial work on PrettyTimestamp.
+Thanks to [Kevin Lawler](https://github.com/kevinlawler) for his initial work on NSDate+TimeAgo.
 It laid the foundation for DateTools' timeAgo methods.
-You can find this great project [here](https://github.com/jonhocking/PrettyTimestamp).
+You can find this great project [here](https://github.com/kevinlawler/NSDate-TimeAgo).

 Many thanks to the .NET team for their DateTime class and a major thank you to [Jani Giannoudis](http://www.codeproject.com/Members/Jani-Giannoudis) for his work on ITimePeriod.